-- (a) there is no alternate location for the parking lot; and - (b) the parking facilities are associated with commercial, industrial, or recreational uses; and - (c) the control of flooding, erosion, pollution, dynamic beaches, and conservation of land are not affected; and - (d) bollards or other suitable barriers (e.g., trees) are placed to ensure that cars are not carried away by floodwaters; and - (e) overnight parking is not permitted; and - (f) signage is placed throughout the parking lot to advise motorists of the potential hazards and that overnight parking is not permitted. - (g) New residential or underground parking are not supported within flood hazard areas.
+- (a) there is no alternate location for the parking lot; and - (b) the parking facilities are associated with commercial, industrial, or recreational uses; and - (c) the control of flooding, erosion, pollution, dynamic beaches, and conservation of land are not affected; and - (d) bollards or other suitable barriers (e.g., trees) are placed to ensure that cars are not carried away by floodwaters; and - (e) overnight parking is not permitted; and - (f) signage is placed throughout the parking lot to advise motorists of the potential hazards and that overnight parking is not permitted; and - (g) New residential or underground parking are not supported within flood hazard areas.

-5.3.11 Replacement/Reconstruction of Existing Residential Structures
+5.3.12 Replacement/Reconstruction of Existing Residential Structures

-Proposals for the replacement or reconstruction of existing structures that have been destroyed by fire or other natural causes - other than flooding, erosion or ice piling may be permitted subject to the following:
+Proposals for the replacement or reconstruction of existing residential structures where the depth of flooding at the site exceeds 0.8 metres may be permitted subject to the following:

-- (a) the structure to be replaced must not be abandoned or derelict for a period of one year or more; and - (b) the use will not increase the risk to public health and safety; and - (c) There is no increase to the original habitable space of the structure - (d) the replacement structure will be located in the same location as the original structure or relocated to a less hazardous portion of the property; and - (e) the replacement structure will not have an increased number of dwelling units; and - (f) the replacement structure is flood-proofed to the maximum extent possible using dry passive flood-proofing to the applicable flood-proofing standard plus a 0.3 metres freeboard allowance; and - (g) certification is provided from a registered professional engineer that the replacement structure will be able to withstand the hydrostatic and lateral pressures associated with floodwaters; and - (h) a change in use from habitable to non-habitable structures will be encouraged by the Authority.
+- (a) The structure was not destroyed by flooding; and - (b) the structure to be replaced must not be abandoned or derelict for a period of one year or more; and - (c) the use will not increase the risk to public health and safety; and

+- (d) There is no increase to the original habitable space of the structure; and - (e) the replacement structure will be located in the same location as the original structure or relocated to a less hazardous portion of the property; and - (f) the replacement structure will not have an increased number of dwelling units; and - (g) the replacement structure is flood-proofed to the maximum extent possible using dry passive flood-proofing to the applicable flood-proofing standard plus a 0.3 metres freeboard allowance; and - (h) certification is provided from a registered professional engineer that the replacement structure will be able to withstand the hydrostatic and lateral pressures associated with floodwaters; and - (i) a change in use from habitable to non-habitable structures will be encouraged by the Authority; and - (j) In accordance with Section 5.3.3 minor additions to the original ground flood area may be permitted where floodproofing is achievable.

-5.3.12 Residential Structures
+5.3.13 Residential Structures